 DSCP: Indicates the priority determined by the DS region of IP datagram.
 It ranges from 0 to 63.
-Priority: Indicates the 802.1P priority the packets with tag are mapped to.

-The priorities are labeled as CoS0 ~ CoS7.
+Priority: Indicates the priority the packets with tag are mapped to.
+The priority levels are labeled as TC0,TC1,TC2 and TC3.